 - Interlude – Some Light in the Darkness – Student Adventures in Pandemic Podcasting - [This is part of a longer series – previous track “Intro” – next track – “Astronomy (8th Light)”] I’ve asked students to analyze Mos Def and Talib Kweli are Black Star for the last three years – the first time came that winter was just a couple months after that first listening (right after the 1/6 insurrection, as a … Continue reading Interlude – Some Light in the Darkness – Student Adventures in Pandemic Podcasting

-- What I’ve Learned Bringing Kendrick Lamar into my Classroom - When Kendrick Lamar won a Pulitzer Prize today, I think more than a few people probably dismissed it as somehow the committee trying to be trendy but that the award itself is undeserved.
-They’re wrong.
-For me, the question is not whether he deserved it, but why it had to wait until 2016’s DAMN, when … Continue reading What I’ve Learned Bringing Kendrick Lamar into my Classroom
+- What I’ve Learned Bringing Kendrick Lamar into my Classroom - [This post is part of a broader project I’m calling “Pop Culture Pedagogy” where I write about ways pop culture finds its way into my classroom] When Kendrick Lamar won a Pulitzer Prize today, I think more than a few people probably dismissed it as somehow the committee trying to be trendy but that … Continue reading What I’ve Learned Bringing Kendrick Lamar into my Classroom

 - Teaching Students Past Moral Relativism – Some Experiences in a High School English Classroom - “That’s just like, your opinion, man.”
 Jeffrey (“The Dude”) Lebowski, The Big Lebowski In the Coen Brothers classic, the Dude is called “a lazy man… probably the laziest in Los Angeles County, which puts him in the running for laziest worldwide.”
 We laugh at the Dude’s outdated 60’s radicalism in lots of other forms.
 His … Continue reading Teaching Students Past Moral Relativism – Some Experiences in a High School English Classroom